 History of Ya Kun Brand

-The history of Ya Kun brand goes back to a Chinese migrant Loi Ah Koon who landed in Singapore in 1926 as a 15-year-old.
-In fact, the brand name ‘Ya Kun’ just another variation of its founder’s name.
+The history of the Ya Kun brand goes back to a Chinese migrant Loi Ah Koon who landed in Singapore in 1926 as a 15-year-old.
+In fact, the brand name ‘Ya Kun’ is just another variation of its founder’s name.
 He started the initial coffee stall with 2 other partners who soon left the business for other ventures.
 Loi Ah Koon was then joined by his wife to run the stall.
 Kaya butter is his wife’s contribution to the menu.

 The most famous coffee stall was at La Pau Sat – the famous eat street of Singapore.